EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 Reference: this document

-# OSCORE Request in a COAP message
+# OSCORE in EDHOC

 <!-- Jim preferred option -->

 Instead of transporting the EDHOC message inside an OSCORE message, the OSCORE protected data could be transported in a EDHOC message.
-The request is in practice the CoAP POST Request containing EDHOC message 3 from {{fig-non-combined}}, sent to the unprotected resource andpoint reserved to EDHOC processing, with the addition that it also transports the OSCORE Option and Ciphertext.
+The request is in practice the CoAP POST Request containing EDHOC message 3 from {{fig-non-combined}}, sent to the unprotected resource endpoint reserved to EDHOC processing, with the addition that it also transports the OSCORE Option and ciphertext.
 The OSCORE Option and ciphertext contain all the information to reconstruct the original OSCORE Request, including CoAP method, options and payload.
 Both OSCORE Option, EDHOC message_3 and ciphertext would have to be transported in the CoAP payload.
 The payload is formatted as a CBOR sequence of three CBOR wrapped items: the EDHOC message 3, the OSCORE Option and the OSCORE ciphertext, in this order.